ringcentral/ringcentral-embeddable/docs/disable-features.md

 </script>
 ```

-Before we start to use Glip API, need to add `Glip` permission to your app in RingCentral Developer website.
+Before we start to use Glip API, need to add `Glip` or `Team Messaging` permission to your app in RingCentral Developer website.

 ## Enable Conference invite feature